xiix0/scam/README.md

-Excellent day to have a rotten day.
+You will be imprisoned for contributing your time and skill to a bank robbery.